Scotland claim dramatic Calcutta Cup win

 |England: (6) 17

-Scotland secured successive Calcutta Cup wins after a dramatic late penalty try helped them claim a nerve-shredding Six Nations victory over England at Murrayfield.
+Scotland secured successive Calcutta Cup wins for the first time since 1984 after a dramatic late penalty try helped them claim a nerve-shredding Six Nations victory over England.

-The visitors dominated possession and territory in the sides' tournament opener, and led going into the final quarter thanks to a 17-point haul by Marcus Smith.
+The visitors dominated possession and territory in the sides' tournament opener at Murrayfield, and led going into the final quarter thanks to a 17-point haul by Marcus Smith.

 But Scotland - who were in front at the break after Ben White's debut score - were awarded seven points after Luke Cowan-Dickie deliberately slapped a Finn Russell cross-kick into touch, and edged to victory with a late Russell penalty.